Annual ‘Cash Happy’ research of 3,000 UK households shows strong link between happiness and how much ‘spare cash’ we have.

 "It is great to see that households in the UK are ‘Cash Happier’ than last year but even better to discover that you don’t need to be a millionaire for money to ‘buy you’ more happiness.

 "To be amongst the happiest in the UK, we need to find an extra £38 per week in spare cash, that’s just over £5 a day.
-Find out how small cut backs can save you £100s with our savings calculator.

 "And knowing that the decisions we make about how we spend that spare cash can impact our happiness even further means that achieving true cash happiness is a lot easier than you might think."